elennick/retry4j/README.md

       //the call threw an unexpected exception that was not specified to retry on }

-Or even more simple using one of the predefined config options:
+Or even more simple using one of the predefined config options and not checking exceptions:

     Callable<Object> callable = () -> {
         //code that you want to retry until success OR retries are exhausted OR an unexpected exception is thrown };

-    try {
     CallExecutor executor = new CallExecutor(RetryConfig.simpleFixedConfig());
     CallResults<Object> results = executor.execute(callable);
-    } catch(RetriesExhaustedException ree) {
-      //the call exhausted all tries without succeeding } catch(UnexpectedException ue) {
-      //the call threw an unexpected exception that was not specified to retry on }

 ## Dependencies